GEAR UP Mississippi Receives Six-Year $18 Million Grant

 Jackson State to Host "Get Ready, Class of 2009"

-University's (JSU) Office of Undergraduate Recruitment is encouraging high school seniors to begin preparing early for their fast-approaching college careers.
+Jackson State University's (JSU) Office of Undergraduate Recruitment is encouraging high school seniors to begin preparing early for their fast-approaching college careers.
 "Get Ready, Class of 2009," a free informational expo, will give students and parents an opportunity to preview JSU and begin the admissions process before they enter their senior year of high school.
 The event will be held in the College of Business from 10 a.m. until noon on July 19.
 Afterward, JSU students in the Tiger P.R.I.D.E.
 Connection will give campus tours from noon until 2 p.m.
 The expo serves as an open house for prospective JSU Tigers and their parents.
 It also will allow them to preview Jackson State on a personal level and begin planning ahead for their future with the university.
 "We invite prospective students to the event, or students on our mailing lists that have shown an interest in attending JSU," said Tangelia T. Kelly, recruiter and counselor for the Office of Undergraduate Recruitment.
 "Attending this session will allow incoming students to beat the crowd and have the admissions process run a bit smoother for them."
 At the event, students will be given information about the admissions process and financial aid, and they will be able to turn in their transcripts to representatives from the admissions office.
 Students also can speak with representatives from their projected academic and extracurricular departments.
+Learn more.

 JSU's TV23 Features Canadian Football